 Not only did our own child struggle with staying regulated through the many demands of the day during his elementary school days, she was that child too, so she can relate.

 Stop spending countless hours doing what doesn't work and start doing something different!"

 Rewards, consequences and ignoring were NEVER MEANT TO TEACH complex thinking skills.
 Start your journey to understand "behaviors" in similar ways as academic struggles are looked at:

-For example, as if any child would intentionally not comprehend what they read, or be able to decode words or math fluency.
-Can you imagine telling a child "you better learn how to comprehend what you read or you will loose recess???"
-Rewards & consequences were never meant to teaching reading comprehension, math fluency, decoding, help with dyslexia, etc.
+For example, when it is discoverd a child is not comprehending what they read -- can you imagine telling a child "you better learn how to comprehend what you read or you will loose recess???"
+Rewards & consequences were never meant to teach complex thinking skills right?

 If you would like to get started with Parent Coaching for IEP/504 CPS Behavioral goals,